lesterpereira/INFM600/README.md

    When using this dataset you should cite:

-      - the original Age_Restricted_Homes, Parks and Floodplains dataset from Howard County Data Portal, https://data.howardcountymd.gov
+      - the original vAge_Restricted_Homes, Parks and Floodplain dataset from Howard County Data Portal, https://data.howardcountymd.gov
-      - Age_Restricted_Homes_Parks, https://github.com/lesterpereira/INFM600
+      - vAge_Restricted_Homes_Parks, https://github.com/lesterpereira/INFM600

 -------
-Credits
+Author
 -------

-   This dataset was built by Lester Pereira
+   Lester Pereira